 Speeches aren’t safe.
 To the contrary.
 Speakers have been killed because of how afraid others were/are of their message.
+Scorn can happen as well, which can be intimidating.
+Either way, say what you believe and then stand by it.

 Instead, it is a deeper freedom.
-If we in the United States believe free speech is an inalienable right, and I do, we believe that all people everywhere already has this freedom.
+If we in the United States believe free speech is an inalienable right (and I do) we believe that all people everywhere already has this freedom.
 This means we are free to think of our speeches strategically, not confined or shackled.

 MLK did not say safe things.
 The KKK and other hate groups are still afraid of his ideas.

 And Islamic terrorists regularly murder journalists who bravely defy liberal freedom of speech.
+Those journalists are martyrs.

 Martin Luther King, Jr.